AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 quicksortN[l_] := sortTreeHyloN[0, quickSortAlgN, quickSortCoalgN, l]
 ```

 However, all the concepts are there.
-I tried Varying the particular pair encodings, swapping our different pair encodings, but nothing worked.
+I tried Varying the particular pair encodings but nothing worked.
 Similar to the previous tree algorithm, we can make the representation of the second stack more efficient by formalizing the reverse polish notation representation of sorted lists, trees, and bounded lists as dependent types.

 ```
 BoundListRPN ((n, m) : ℕ × ℕ∞) : Bool → Type